 My budget is very limited, how can I get discounted tickets?

-You can join the "Midsummer of Love" Rush Ticket mailing list for a chance at last-minute half-price tickets if they become available.
+You can join the Mother Lear Rush Ticket Mailing List for a chance at last-minute half-price tickets if they become available.

 This project looks really interesting!
 Can I volunteer with We Players?